(Re)branding a category disruptor

 Logo with the text 'brilli BrightClean Antimicrobial Light' in purple and black

-I ensured that the new packaging was accessible and easy to understand, even from the aisle of a retailer like Home Depot.
-The updated branding highlighted real results, scientific validation, and utilized visuals that highlighted how the product worked, even when “invisible”.
+I ensured the packaging was accessible and easy to understand, even in a retail setting like Home Depot.
+The new branding highlighted tangible results through visuals showing how the product worked, even when “invisible.”

 For concept inspiration, I looked to technology brands known for effective, long-lasting, trusted products, like Dyson and iRobot, and approachable, sustainability-focused brands like Rothy’s and Seventh Generation.